Lemonpill/dockerized-gateway/README.md

 ## Important!
-Does not support `HTTPS`, for the reason the gateway is meant to run behind a reverse proxy (like NGINX), which can handle HTTPS traffic
+Does not support `HTTPS`, for the reason the gateway is meant to run behind a reverse proxy (like NGINX), which can handle HTTPS traffic and load balancing

 ## Sequence Diagram